Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Container-Support-Guidance.md

 This guide is designed to help you assess the effort and risk of each migration option.
 Criteria for successfully running container runtime to host container on Azure Service Fabric cluster.

+The possible options for the migration are combinations of the following controls:
+- OS SKU selection
+- container runtime selection (MCR, Moby, other or none)
+- container runtime installation mechanism
+- cluster nodes update mechanism (in place, new node types or recreating the cluster)

 1. Choose a container runtime.
 2. Service Fabric runtime needs to be on version [9.0 CU2 (9.0.1048.9590) or greater](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-versions).
 3. Azure Virtual Machine Scale Sets to host containers on container runtime needs to run on Windows Server 2019/2022.